 A RAM-based neural network is being developed for a mobile robot controlled by a simple microprocessor system.
 Conventional neural networks often require a powerful and sophisticated computer system.
 Training a multi-layer neural network requires repeated presentation of training data, which often results in very long learning time.
 The goal for this paper is to demonstrate that RAM-based neural networks are a suitable choice for embedded applications with few computational resources.
 This functionality is demonstrated in a simple robot powered by an 8051 microcontroller with 512 bytes of RAM.
 The RAM-based neural network allows the robot to detect and avoid obstacles in real time.

-Q. Yao et al., "A RAM-Based Neural Network for Collision Avoidance in a Mobile Robot," Proceedings of the International Joint Conference on Neural Networks, 2003, Institute of Electrical and Electronics Engineers (IEEE), Jan 2003.
+Q. Yao et al., "A RAM-Based Neural Network for Collision Avoidance in a Mobile Robot," Proceedings of the International Joint Conference on Neural Networks (2003, Portland, OR), Institute of Electrical and Electronics Engineers (IEEE), Jul 2003.

 Electrical and Computer Engineering